Aspinwall, Pennsylvania: Government and politics

+The municipality is not in the Pittsburgh city limits, but the United States Postal Service allows entities in the borough to use either "Aspinwall, Pennsylvania" or "Pittsburgh, Pennsylvania" in their mailing addresses, as the borough has been on a historical mailing route involving Pittsburgh.

-Public Safety
+Public safety

-Police

 The Aspinwall Police Department (2400 units) is the primary law enforcement agency in the borough.
 The police station is located within the municipal building on Commercial Ave in the business district.

-Fire

 Fire suppression and rescue services are provided by the Aspinwall Volunteer Fire Department (Station 102) from two fire stations.
 The department's main station is located within the municipal building with the entrance being located on 1st St. The substation is located on 12th St at the intersection with Center Ave.

-EMS

 Emergency medical services for the borough are provided by Foxwall EMS (Station 140).
-Foxwall EMS is headquartered on Hemlock Hollow Rd in Fox Chapel.
+Foxwall EMS is headquartered on Hemlock Hollow Road in Fox Chapel.
 Foxwall also has two bicycles equipped with medical supplies which are used to provide quick response services in the lower portion of the borough.

+Education

+The school district is Fox Chapel Area School District.